bitfocus/companion-module-generic-dataentry/companion/HELP.md

 * Valid
   Shows if data in entry raw matches a regular expression
 	This can be used to give feedback of validity or also to distribute data more advanced when used in trigger condition

+### Presets

+There are several Preset categories.
+- Numpad
+  All the numbers you need for building a simple numpad.
+No modifier support.
+- US Keyboard
+  All the characters present on a standard US keyboard with their standard Shift and Alt modifiers.
+- Control
+  Buttons for the most often used control actions like enter, setting modifiers, moving cursor
+- Diacritics
+  Diacritic characters for combinations with other characters.
+The buttons in these presets also add a normalize action.